 Stem cell transplantation has become much safer in recent years.
 The mortality rate has dropped one to two percent, which is no higher than the mortality rate for a six-month course of standard chemotherapy.

 Talk about your fears and worries with your doctor, nurse, other health professionals and people with myeloma to help you deal with the stress of living with this disease.
-UMGCCC offers many supportive services to help patients cope with their disease.
+UMGCCC offers many supportive services including a monthly support group to help patients cope with their disease.
 The following suggestions will help you fight multiple myeloma's symptoms:

 - Stay active to help your bones be stronger.

 - Talk to your doctor about medications and orthopaedic support devices if pain keeps you from being active.

 - Drink plenty of fluids to dilute monoclonal protein in your urine and prevent kidney damage.

 - Eat a balanced diet to maintain your general health.

 - Don't take medication or vitamins without getting approval from your doctor.

 - Stool softeners should be used to prevent constipation if narcotic pain medications are utilized.

 - Bone strengthening medications are available